himsangseung/SelfDrivingCarNanoDegree/CarND-Traffic-Sign-Classifier-Project/README.md

     normalized = (grayscaled - 128) / 128
     return normalized_images
 ```
 Above pre-processing step resulted in low accuracy on both training and validation set, therefore, grayscaling and using actual mean and standard deviation for getting mean zero and equal variance is used as a final pre-processing step to improve under fitting - also increased learning rate and epochs here in the step.
 Later on, dropout regularization step is added to prevent over fitting, as training accuracy went over 0.99 but validation accurate only around 0.90 - along with 2 RELU, 1 max pooling operations to improve over fitting.
 Dimensions of filters in Convolutional layer needed to be taken care of carefully, as they dramatically affect the accuracy result without giving obvious sense of being off values, or yield an error sometimes brute force method had to be used for guessing the right input values going in eg) filter size.

+The network architecture has been benchmarked from *Sermanet, Yann'sTraffic Sign Recognition With Multi-Scale Convolutional Networks'*, which had implemented it using simple two-stage ConvNet and subsamplings then leading to one full connection.
+The use of CNN is particularly useful here because of the advantage of adaptive filters with large sample data.The batch size is adjusted to 128 so it runs at an adaquate speed within Computer's memory lmit.

 ### Test a Model on New Images